01 of 10

 09 of 10

-Lithuanian Amber - Amber from the Baltic Coast
+Amber From the Baltic Coast

 Lithuania was once a part of the Amber Road, so it's no wonder that amber is used so prevalently through Lithuania.
 Lithuania also has amber museums for you to visit.

 When you make amber purchases, be sure you take care of your amber properly.Continue to 10 of 10 below.